Get help to make life better

 - Polykano - A person who does many different things, actions, deeds, or tasks.

-Similar Existing Words
+Similar Existing Definitions

 - Polymath - A person who knows or understands many different learnings or subjects.